 Let’s explore what the science behind menstrual cramp pain says, this product specifically and then what actual users are saying over on Amazon.

-Period Pain Relief: What do the Studies Show?
+Relief from Painful Periods: What do the Studies Show?

 Another interesting finding of this study is that people who used the TENS machine reported: